Google's Site Reputation Abuse Policy: What You Need to Know

 Alan Lucy

 Hey there, Alan here.
-I'm a SEO account lead at Digital Position and live just outside of Boise, Idaho with my wife and two dogs, Willow and Finn.
+I'm the SEO Manager at Digital Position and live just outside of Boise, Idaho with my wife and two dogs, Willow and Finn.
 Although I absolutely love SEO and growing websites, outside of work you can catch me in the weight room, out on a trail running or hiking somewhere, or at a concert or music festival.
 I also played football at Rutgers University and still remain a very passionate fan.

 no replies